daniel-fv/daniel-fv.github.io/_pages/about.md

 ## What I like to do

-When I'm not working in Azure I like to read.
-From the latest Stephen King novel or classical (and newer) sci-fi books, to business management and personal development books.
+When I'm not working in Azure I like to read, from the latest Stephen King novel or classical (and newer) sci-fi books, to business management and personal development books.

 Hobbies:
 - Playing guitar